IanMcClue/fr99/src/content/post/99-Problems.md

 - User Appeal
 - Capital

-The "Founder" sets the vision which in turns determines the strategies and products that will be created within a timeframe.
+The "Founder" (ultimately determines the landscape alternayively the so called dangers of the startup) sets the vision which in turns determines the strategies and products that will be created within a timeframe.